Morpher-io/morpher-farcaster/farcarster.md

   Copy link to mini app on the Developers page or the Mini App screen.
 </Caption>

-### How to control what is displayed when I share a Mini App URL
+### How to control what is displayed when I share a Universal Link

-Farcaster automatically generates OpenGraph meta tags for Mini App URLs, ensuring they render correctly when shared on social platforms or web apps that support embedded link previews, such as X.
+Farcaster automatically generates OpenGraph meta tags for Universal Links, ensuring they render correctly when shared on social platforms or web apps that support embedded link previews, such as X.

-To make sure your Mini App displays as intended, include the `fc:frame` meta tag on all Mini App URLs (see ["Sharing your app"](/docs/guides/sharing)) and add all relevant fields in your [application config](/docs/guides/publishing#define-your-application-configuration), especially `ogTitle`, `ogDescription` and `ogImageUrl`.
+To make sure your Mini App displays as intended, include the `fc:frame` meta tag on all Universal Links (see ["Sharing your app"](/docs/guides/sharing)) and add all relevant fields in your [application config](/docs/guides/publishing#define-your-application-configuration), especially `ogTitle`, `ogDescription` and `ogImageUrl`.

-### How Mini App sub-paths and query params work
+### How Universal Link sub-paths and query params work

 Each Mini App defines a `homeUrl` property in its [application config](/docs/guides/publishing#define-your-application-configuration).
 When a user clicks on a Mini App in the Farcaster client's Mini App explorer, a WebView (on mobile) or iframe (on web) pointing to the `homeUrl` is opened.

-If you share a Mini App URL with a sub-path and/or query parameters, those are appended to the `homeUrl`'s path and query string.
+If you share a Universal Link with a sub-path and/or query parameters, those are appended to the `homeUrl`'s path and query string.

-For example, if the `homeUrl` is `https://example.com/miniapp/v1` and the Mini App URL is `https://farcaster.xyz/miniapps/12345/example-miniapp/leaderboard?sort=points`, the WebView or iframe will load `https://example.com/miniapp/v1/leaderboard?sort=points`.
+For example, if the `homeUrl` is `https://example.com/miniapp/v1` and the Universal Link is `https://farcaster.xyz/miniapps/12345/example-miniapp/leaderboard?sort=points`, the WebView or iframe will load `https://example.com/miniapp/v1/leaderboard?sort=points`.

 ### FAQ